 - oral: flash [3 minutes]

 Your preference (oral or poster) should be indicated during the submission process.
-The Scientific Committee reserves the right to change the presentation type according to the requirements of the scientific programme.
+The Scientific Committee reserves the right to change the presentation type according to the requirements of the scientific program.
 Poster presenters will have an opportunity to present their posters to a guided tour of all the posters.

 - Title: Abstract title can contain a maximum of 250 characters.